AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 - Assign a static public IP address to CoPilot.
 For example, in EC2 console, you go to Elastic IP section and assign an EIP to copilot instance

-- On controller security groups, ensure 443 is option to public IP address of CoPilot instance
+- On controller security groups, ensure 443 is open to public IP  of CoPilot instance

 - Configure a dedicate user account on aviatrix controller for copilot

-- You should now be able to login to CoPilot with the username we configured above
+- You should now be able to login to CoPilot with the credentials we configured above

 .. note::
-  As of 1.1.5 Copilot requires read-only access + access to ping and traceroute functions for diagnositc capabilities
+  If you are using RBAC, as of 1.1.5 Copilot requires read-only access + access to ping and traceroute functions for diagnositc capabilities

 Enable FlowIQ